 Knowledge Level: Intermediate

-and is great, especially if you follow those routines, but what about the wide range of group exercise classes that most gyms and health clubs offer?
-Here we give you the low-down on what to expect from a range of classes and, with input from Phil Burt, lead physiotherapist with the Great Britain Cycling Team, how much benefit they will be for your cycling.
+An option for cross training are group exercise classes.
+Here we give you the low-down on what to expect from a range of classes and how much benefit they will be for your cycling.

-Unless you’re lucky enough to attend a gym with a fleet of Wattbikes, speed, distance and power feedback is typically nonexistent making objectively monitoring progress almost impossible but you can take your heart rate monitor with you to keep an eye on intensity.
+Unless you’re lucky enough to attend a gym with a fleet of Wattbikes or similar, speed, distance and power feedback is typically nonexistent making objectively monitoring progress almost impossible but you can take your heart rate monitor with you to keep an eye on intensity.

 Yoga is an umbrella title for a range of forms, styles and approaches.
 It includes the extremely athletic and physically demanding Ashtanga or Power Yoga, Iyengar Yoga with its props, straps and cushions and even Bikram Yoga that takes place in specially heated rooms.